-- Media operating in very bad press freedom environments experience most diffic diversifying their income model and are highly dependent on grant funding; - On the contrary, media operating in a low income environments have possibiliting diversify income, but the limited purchasing power of people in these contexts a limits the growth of these media. - Media that are most resilient are those that do not find themselves in those extremed of the spectrum, operating either in middle income countries or in challenge but not a very bad press freedom context.
-In category eight, where there is a lo middle income level as well as a difficult press freedom context, these factors so to strengthen each other, resulting in few possibilities for business model development. - It is complicated to separate the characteristics of a media business from environmental factors.
-These characteristics in particular the age of the mediu and the target audience of the medium seem also related to the resilience of media.
+- Media operating in very bad press freedom environments experience most difficulty diversifying their income model and are highly dependent on grant funding; - On the contrary, media operating in a low income environments have possibilities to diversify income, but the limited purchasing power of people in these contexts also limits the growth of these media. - Media that are most resilient are those that do not find themselves in those extreme ends of the spectrum, operating either in middle income countries or in challenging but not a very bad press freedom context.
+In category eight, where there is a lower middle income level as well as a difficult press freedom context, these factors seem to strengthen each other, resulting in few possibilities for business model development. - It is complicated to separate the characteristics of a media business from environmental factors.
+These characteristics - in particular the age of the medium and the target audience of the medium - seem also related to the resilience of media.
 Further research is needed to assess the causality of this connection.

-The analysis in this section is based on the categorisation outlined in the methodolog
+The analysis in this section is based on the categorisation outlined in the methodology chapter.

-The categories 4, 5, 7 and 8 represent contexts with middle income levels (both lower upper) and with press freedom levels that are not very bad.
-In this sense, the media countries operate in challenging, but not the most extreme economic or political consist also visible when comparing the income and business models of media from these categories to media operating in low income or very bad press freedom environment.
-However, category 8 media - with both a lower middle income context and a difficult freedom status - struggle more than media from other contexts.
-It would be interesticated by how these two environmental factors seem to strengthen each other in their entered income models.
-Media from the categories 5 and 7 stand out in particular in the For category 4 media, similar conclusions can be drawn, but the data seem to be particular income models.
-It is a particular in the category.
+The categories 4, 5, 7 and 8 represent contexts with middle income levels (both lower and upper) and with press freedom levels that are not very bad.
+In this sense, the media in these countries operate in challenging, but not the most extreme economic or political contexts.
+This is also visible when comparing the income and business models of media from these categories to media operating in low income or very bad press freedom environments.
+However, category 8 media - with both a lower middle income context and a difficult press freedom status - struggle more than media from other contexts.
+It would be interesting to study how these two environmental factors seem to strengthen each other in their effect on media income models.
+Media from the categories 5 and 7 stand out in particular in this group.
+For category 4 media, similar conclusions can be drawn, but the data seem to be partially influenced by the large representation of young media within the research group from this category.

-Media from categories 5 and 7 tend to target larger audiences, but do offer various of formats and types of content to different segments within these audiences.
-Very often audience segmentation strategy is clearly linked to monetization.
-Also, the media had diversified revenue models and within these models, reader revenue is generally report Many generate income through their core audience(s) with at least three income street Regardless, grant funding often remains the first or second source of income for a methese media, albeit also in a highly diversified form.[24]
-Advertisement is a second, we common source of income.
-In terms of reader revenue, especially donations stand out are successful in raising donations in many different forms, including crowdfunding, we buttons below articles, and through the existence of a larg pool of private donors.
-As donations, subscription and membership models work well for both print and non-dig in these contexts.
-Reader revenue thus works well in these categories, especially when into account the diversification of the income model and the age of the media, as income above.
+Media from categories 5 and 7 tend to target larger audiences, but do offer various channels, formats and types of content to different segments within these audiences.
+Very often this audience segmentation strategy is clearly linked to monetization.
+Also, the media have diversified revenue models and within these models, reader revenue is generally represented.
+Many generate income through their core audience(s) with at least three income streams.
+Regardless, grant funding often remains the first or second source of income for a majority of these media, albeit also in a highly diversified form.[24]
+Advertisement is a second, very common source of income.
+In terms of reader revenue, especially donations stand out.
+Media are successful in raising donations in many different forms, including crowdfunding, donation buttons below articles, and through the existence of a larg pool of private donors.
+Aside from donations, subscription and membership models work well for both print and non-digital media in these contexts.
+Reader revenue thus works well in these categories, especially when taking into account the diversification of the income model and the age of the media, as indicated above.